Understanding Dabba Trading and CFDs

 3. Platform as Counterparty: In some CFD platforms, the platform itself acts as the counterparty to your trades, meaning they win when you lose.
 This is similar to how dabba traders operate, where they benefit from your losses.

-The Dark Side of CFDs: Dabba Trading Disguised
+The Dark Side of Dabba Trading

 Some platforms misuse the concept of CFDs to carry out dabba trading.
 They attract traders with promises of easy profits and no brokerage fees, but in reality, they operate like a casino.
 The platform often manipulates prices, ensuring that traders lose more often than they win.
 These dabba trading platforms profit from client losses.